-- g.
+g.
 Labeling: According to the Law on the Application of EU Regulation 1829/2003, food and feed containing agricultural biotechnology ingredients must have special, additional information on the label that informs consumers of all of its characteristics.
 Based upon EU law, for any food or feed product, if the biotech content is above 0.9% (per ingredient), the product must be labeled.
-The biotech threshold level drops to 0.0% for seed and biotech products that are not EU approved. - h.
+The biotech threshold level drops to 0.0% for seed and biotech products that are not EU approved.

+h.
 Monitoring and Testing: Croatia regularly tests products for biotech events at the border and in the market.

-The testing is performed in accordance with Croatia's annual inspection plans for Sanitary Inspection, which is determined based on available fiscal resources.
-Croatia also tests commercial seeds at the border and in the market for biotech events.
-This testing is performed in accordance with Croatia's annual inspection plans for Agricultural Inspection, which is also determined based on available fiscal resources. - i.
+i.
 Low Level Presence Policy: Croatia does not have a policy on low level presence.
 It does follow the "technical solution" guidance that defines zero as an allowance of 0.1 percent, as outlined in EU Regulation 619/2011.
-This regulation lays down the methods of sampling and analysis of official control of feed regarding the presence of any agricultural genetically modified product for which an authorization procedure is pending or the authorization of which has expired. - j.
+This regulation lays down the methods of sampling and analysis of official control of feed regarding the presence of any agricultural genetically modified product for which an authorization procedure is pending or the authorization of which has expired.

+j.
 Additional Regulatory Requirements: Biotech food and feed products require special permission as GE products to be placed on the market.
-When placing an EU approved GE food and feed on the

-Croatian market, the company must notify the Ministry of Health 30 days in advance for traceability purposes.
+When placing an EU approved GE food and feed on the Croatian market, the company must notify the Ministry of Health 30 days in advance for traceability purposes.
 EU approved events are automatically approved for food and feed use in Croatia.

-- k.
+k.
 Intellectual Property Rights: Biotech crops are not planted commercially in Croatia.
-Croatia has intellectual property rights legislation in place and is a member of The International Union for the Protection of New Varieties of Plants (UPOV). - l.
-Cartagena Protocol Ratification: Croatia signed and ratified the Cartagena Biosafety Protocol.
+Croatia has intellectual property rights legislation in place and is a member of The International Union for the Protection of New Varieties of Plants (UPOV).

+I. Cartagena Protocol Ratification: Croatia signed and ratified the Cartagena Biosafety Protocol.
 Officially, there is no trade in biotech products, especially not in seeds.
-However, it is currently difficult to tell whether the Biosafety Protocol is being applied and working in practice. - m.
-International Treaties/Forums: Croatia is a member of the International Plant Protection Convention (IPPC), and Codex Alimentarius (Codex), However, Croatia does not appear to take an active position regarding plant or animal biotechnology in these organizations. - n.
+However, it is currently difficult to tell whether the Biosafety Protocol is being applied and working in practice.

+m.
+International Treaties/Forums: Croatia is a member of the International Plant Protection Convention (IPPC), and Codex Alimentarius (Codex), However, Croatia does not appear to take an active position regarding plant or animal biotechnology in these organizations.

+n.
 Related Issues: Strict biotech legislation acts as a barrier to trade when it comes to biotechnology.